DollaR84/radioCenter/radioCenter/doc/en/readme.md

 * Author: Ruslan Dolovaniuk (Ukraine)
 * PayPal: ruslan.dolovaniuk84@gmail.com
+* Bank card number: 5375 4199 0919 2831

 this addon allows you to play online radio stations and save audio stream to file.
 Recording one radio station does not interfere with listening to another radio station.

+Warnings!
+Checking radio stations from collections is a rather lengthy and resource-intensive process.
+It is recommended to perform it in parts, periodically closing the window, and rerun it later.
+After reopening the collections window, testing will continue until all radio stations have been checked.
+Also, the health status of links often changes, so it is recommended to check the health of the link at the moment before adding it to the general list.

 ## List of hotkeys:
 * NVDA+ALT+P: play/pause radio;
+* NVDA+ALT+P double click: turn off the radio;
 * NVDA+ALT+M: enable/disable muting;
 * NVDA+ALT+UpArrow: volume up;
 * NVDA+ALT+DownArrow: volume down;